Name Alix Richards (given name Jo Pfander)

 Fiona: When and why did you begin writing?

 I started writing after my grandmother told me to document the stories I’d been telling my younger siblings and cousins.
 At the time I wanted to own a dance club, bar, I didn’t want to write.
 She said I was a born storyteller, writer.
-It took a couple years before it took hold and I caved.
+It took a couple years before that took hold and I caved.
 About age 12.

 Fiona: When did you first consider yourself a writer?